noisiver/mod-progression/README.md

 I haven't added the level 60 versions of Naxxramas and Onyxia's Lair, or the opening of the Ahn'Qiraj yet.
 Most of this is already done in my core patch but I rather do it from scratch, clean it up and minimize the amount of edits required to support it.
 I don't need reports for these unless specifically stated.

+Wrath of the Lich King patches are by far the most complete and also my current focus.
+Changes have slowed down significantly because there's not much I can find that needs to be changed in those patches, and I'm also busy with other things a lot of the time.
+I will probably start to focus on The Burning Crusade patches soon.

 # Corrections
 Create issue reports for anything that isn't correct and I will look into it as soon as I have the time to.
 If something isn't intended to be in a certain patch, or if it is, I want to change it and would greatly appreciate reports for it.